TeodorSAP/playground/telemetry-manager/logs-otlp-validation/otlp-logs-validation.md

 > `storage` = The ID of a storage extension to be used to store file offsets.
 File offsets allow the receiver to pick up where it left off in the case of a collector restart.
 If no storage extension is used, the receiver will manage offsets in memory only.

-## 3. Benchmarking and Performance Tests
+## 3. Benchmarking and Performance Tests Results

-TODO: Performance test: overall throughput si comparable to what we have with FB
-TODO: Check backpressure scenario: That agent is pausing if backend is slow/rejecting

 ``` bash
 k create ns prometheus